ganeti/ganeti/man/ganeti-os-interface.rst

-The ``INSTANCE_REINSTALL`` variable is set to ``1`` when this create request is reinstalling an existing instance, rather than creating one anew.
+The ``INSTANCE_REINSTALL`` variable is set to ``1`` when this create request is reinstalling an existing instance, rather than creating a new one.
 This can be used, for example, to preserve some data in the old instance in an OS-specific way.

 export